togakangaroo/togakangaroo.github.io/_posts/2019-09-22-tdd-with-no-more-tears.md

 The next step is to actually implement these tests, but it would at this point be perfectly reasonable to make a business decision that implementation might not be worth it for some reason or another and to push it off to tech debt.
 By carefully structuring requirements up front in a manner such as this, so long as when you implement your code with these tests in mind, you have already achieved a good portion of the benefits to be had from TDD.

 This point of view serves well to highlight the difference between TDD and automated testing that I previously alluded to.
 Technically, test-*driven*-development doesn't even have to be be automated!

+I think now is a good time to talk about

+# What is a unit test anyways?

+I can already hear the grumbles:

+> But...but...this isn't unit testing, it is integration testing!

+and to that, person-I-just-made-up, I roll my eyes at you.

+We can spend forever playing around with the definition of what is a unit.

+> How silly, it is a single responsibility

+A responsibility